 Camp Erin–Twin Cities is a free, annual bereavement camp for children ages 6-17, who have experienced the death of a family member or friend.

-Camp Erin is the country's largest network of bereavement camps and is made possible by a partnership between Fairview and The Moyer Foundation.
+Camp Erin is the country's largest network of bereavement camps and is made possible by a partnership between Fairview and Eluna.

 At Camp Erin, the focus is on the kids!
 Professionals and highly trained volunteers of Fairview's Youth Grief Services work to combine all the fun and excitement of camp with time to connect with other kids who have experienced loss.